Location response header indicates the URL to

 redirect a page to.
 It only provides a meaning when served with a

-The HTTP method used to make the new request to fetch the page pointed to by
+In cases of redirection, the HTTP method used to make the new request to fetch the page

-Location depends of the original method and of the kind of redirection:
+Location depends on the original method and the kind of

-303(See Also) responses always lead to the use of a
+303(See Other) responses always lead to the use of a

 307(Temporary Redirect) and

-302(Found) doesn't change the method most of the time, though older user-agents may (so you basically don't know).
+302(Found) don't change the method most of the time, though older user-agents may (so you basically don't know).

 All responses with one of these status codes send a

-Location indicates the target of a redirection (or the URL of a newly
+Location indicates the target of a redirection or the URL of a newly

 |Header type||Response header|